ibexa/documentation-developer/docs/multisite/languages/back_office_translations.md

 in the User Settings menu.

 Otherwise, the language is selected based on the browser language.
-If you do not have a language defined in the browser, the language is selected based on `parameters.locale_fallback` in `config/packages/ibexa.yaml`.
+If you don't have a language defined in the browser, the language is selected based on `parameters.locale_fallback` in `config/packages/ibexa.yaml`.

 ## Custom string translations